Farhan Mehboob

 Farhan Mehboob (فرحان محبوب; born 23 October 1988 in Nawa Kalay, Peshawar) is a professional squash player who represented Pakistan.
-He reached a career-high world ranking of World No. 16 in May 2009.
+He reached a career-high PSA ranking of World No. 16 in May 2009.

 Family

 Mehboob is coached by his father, Mehboob Khan.
-He is the nephew of Jansher Khan.
+He is the nephew of Jansher Khan, the former world No. 1 professional Pakistani squash player.

 Career

-Mehboob was part of the gold medal-winning team at the Asian Games in Guangzhou, China.
+Mehboob was part of the Pakistan's gold medal-winning team at the Asian Games in Guangzhou, China.